hosein2398/node-telegram-bot-api-tutorial/README.md

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/desc.JPG" height="500" width="500">

-To set description for you bot in BotFather write <code>/setdescription</code> and send , then chose the bot you mean to change it's description and send description you want to be shown in you bot.
+To set description for your bot in BotFather write <code>/setdescription</code> and send , then chose the bot you mean to change it's description and send description you want to be shown in you bot.

+There are some other useful methods in BotFather which we won't cover in this tutorial like <code>/setcommands</code> and other.
  <a name="First+message"></a>
 ### First message
-Ok now you'r ready to go.
+Ok now you're ready to go.
 Create a node project and install bot-api:

     npm install --save node-telegram-bot-api